vuejs-translations/guidelines/README_ECOSYSTEM.md

 - A new link to your translation in the _Language List UI_
 - A sub-path for your translation. (e.g. in Vue Router docs https://router.vuejs.org/, the URL of the Chinese translation is https://router.vuejs.org/zh/)

+_For better doing that, we have prepared a project named [`vitepress-translation-helper`](https://github.com/vuejs-translations/vitepress-translation-helper) to help you.
+See more usage details on its README._

 ### Self-host the translation

 1. You can translate all the menu items and navigation items directly in the VitePress config.